Visas for the Netherlands

 Schengen visas for the Netherlands

 Expats needing a Schengen visa will have to complete an application form, gather supporting documents and submit these to their closest Dutch embassy or consulate before they travel.
-All documents must be in English or Dutch.
-In some cases, applicants may have to provide additional documents at the discretion of the Dutch embassy or consulate.
+Required documents will vary according to the type of Schengen visa being applied for.

 Working holiday visas for the Netherlands